 Prior to Seattle’s development in the mid to late 1800s the project site was near the meandering Duwamish River, and the native marsh and forest ecosystem naturally absorbed stormwater.
 Constructed raingardens and bioretention swales seek to imitate these natural wetland processes.

 Historically, this street was developed on top of a forested wetland in the late 1800s, on the banks of the Duwamish River, which was dredged and straightened starting in 1913.
-The map to the left uses an 1875 survey map of Elliott Bay (then known as Duwamish Bay), overlaid with today's street grid.
+The map to the left uses an 1875 survey map of Elliott Bay (then known as Duwamish Bay), underlaid with today's street grid.

-The "X" marks the approximate project location.
+The "X" marks the approximate project location of the S. Orcas Greenstreet.

 Project partners used ecological research of the historic area to select plant species native to the Duwamish delta, to bring back elements of the historic river system to the built environment.